koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_45_img_1.md

+# The image 1 in slide 45 of lecture 13 contains:
 The image is organized into several sections with annotations and arrows indicating process flows in a supply chain context.

 - At the top left, there is a rectangular light purple box with two bullet points: